Avenue House: The Bothy

 The Bothy was built as a large walled garden in the shape of a small rectangular castle sometime in the late 1870s.
 It is one of the earliest non-Roman concrete structures in England.

 A project to restore the Bothy structure and turn it into an arts centre and garden began in 1997 by the Finchley Arts Centre Trust (FACT).
 This was funded by local people, with money raised matched by the Heritage Lottery Fund and totalling £418,000.

 The project was allegedly within weeks of completion in 2007 when an acrimonious dispute between Finchley Arts Centre Trust and Avenue House Estate Trust (AHET) broke out which prevented the building being opened to public use.
 Subsequently, it remained closed for about a decade.
 FACT was evicted and subsequently disbanded.
-AHET subsequently leased the Bothy to psychotherapy charity Terapia, which has converted it as a training centre, which opened partially in October 2017.
+AHET subsequently leased the Bothy to psychotherapy charity Terapia, which has converted it into a training centre, which opened partially in October 2017.
 The cost of completing the overhaul was some £2,000,000, which Terapia funded by a further HLF grant, and a large charitable donation.
 Terapia now sub-lets the Bothy from AHET on a 75-year lease.

 The Bothy's walled garden is separately maintained by volunteers and has remained open to visitors every Friday and on the first Sunday of the month.
 In summer there are occasional arts events and play readings.

 The Stephens Collection

-Avenue House's visitors centre is home to The Stephens Collection, a small display museum and archive of material relating to the Stephens Ink company and Stephens family and relevant local history; admission is free.
+Avenue House's visitor centre is home to The Stephens Collection, a small display museum and archive of material relating to the Stephens Ink company and Stephens family and relevant local history; admission is free.

-Spike Milligan Statue
+Spike Milligan statue

 Spike Milligan lived locally for many years up to his death in 2002.
 He was the first President of the Finchley Society.
-For a decade after his death the Society, led by Barbara Warren, raised funds - the Spike Milligan Statue Fund - to commission a statue of Spike.
+For a decade after his death the Society, led by Barbara Warren, raised funds – the Spike Milligan Statue Fund – to commission a statue of Spike.
 This was cast in bronze to a design of local sculptor John Somerville and erected by the stables block in the grounds of Avenue House.

 The statue of Spike sitting on a bench was unveiled on 4 September 2014 at a ceremony attended by a number of local dignitaries and showbusiness celebrities including Roy Hudd, Michael Parkinson, Maureen Lipman, Terry Gilliam, Kathy Lette, Denis Norden and Lynsey de Paul.